-For subsidiaries, joint arrangements and other investments (the activities of which are based or conducted in non-Euro), the generally endeavours to establish a natural hedge for debt financing with an appropriate level of borrowings in those same currencies.
+For subsidiaries, joint arrangements and other investments (the activities of which are based or conducted in non-Euro), the Group generally endeavours to establish a natural hedge for debt financing with an appropriate level of borrowings in those same currencies.
 For businesses (the activities of which are based or conducted in non-Euro), that are in the development phase, or where borrowings in local currency are not or are no longer attractive, the Group may not borrow in the local currency or may repay existing borrowings and monitor the development of the businesses' cash flows and the relevant debt markets with a view to refinance these businesses with local currency borrowings in the future when conditions are more appropriate.
 The Group generally does not enter into foreign currency hedges in respect of its long-term equity investments in foreign operations.
-At 31 December 2022, the Group had cross currency interest rate swaps with banks to hedge these investments.
-The total notional amount of the net investment hedges amounted to EUR665 million.